orbeon/orbeon-forms-doc/form-builder/action-syntax-examples.md

 </json>
 ```

-Finally, we write, using the Form Builder's action syntax, an action that:
+Finally, we write, using the Form Builder's Action Syntax, an action that:

 - runs upon form load
 - calls the `get-nobel-prizes` service